Adam Ashley-Cooper

-Adam Ashley-Cooper (born 27 March 1984) is a former Australian rugby union player who last played for the LA Giltinis of Major League Rugby (MLR).
-He has won 121 caps for Australia, the third most of any Australia player at the time of his retirement.
-His nickname is "Mr. Versatile".
-He is currently the senior assistant coach for backs with the LA Giltinis.
+Adam Ashley-Cooper (born 27 March 1984), nicknamed "Swoop" and "Mr. Versatile", is an Australian former rugby union player who last played for the LA Giltinis of Major League Rugby (MLR).
+He has played in 121 matches for Australia, the third most of any Australia player at the time of his retirement.
+He was the senior assistant coach for backs with the LA Giltinis.